 That’s right, you can create all of the 3D “out of bounds” picture effects below directly in Microsoft PowerPoint (versions 2010 and later) using some simple background removal techniques and cropping features…you don’t need to use Photoshop.

-The overall process for pulling this 3D effect off can be broken down into three straightforward parts:
+The overall process for creating a 3D picture effect can be broken down into three straightforward steps in PowerPoint:

 You can also download the working files here and follow along with me.

 When creating 3D pictures in PowerPoint, you want to start with good pictures and make sure that the parts that you want to pop-out (the 3D effect) meets two specific criteria.

 You want to make sure that your object stands out starkly from its background, as opposed to blending in with its background.